PAKA-2022/finalprojectpython/README.md

-﻿# Finalproject
+# Finalproject
-# final project for the software development course
+# final project for the software development course.